GrumpTech/grumptech.github.io/templates/index.md

 # Templates

 Creating documents from templates is a common task in software development.
-This document lists some demo projects for creating, testing and rendering templates with open-source libraries.
+This document lists some demo projects for creating, testing and rendering templates using open-source libraries.

 ## Demo projects